Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/networkobject.md

 ## Ownership

 Each `NetworkObject` is owned by either the server (default) or any connected and approved client.
-Netcode for GameObjects is server authoritative, which means the server controls (i.e. is the only system authorized) to spawn or despawn `NetworkObject`s.
+Netcode for GameObjects is server authoritative, which means the server controls (that is, is the only system authorized) to spawn or despawn `NetworkObject`s.

 :::note
 All code snippets below should be invoked on the server-side.